rcalixte/wayland-book/src/registry/binding.md

 each global available on the server.
 You can then bind to the globals you require.

-This process of taking a known object and assigning it an ID is called *binding* the object.
+*Binding* is the process of taking a known object and assigning it an ID.
 Once the client binds to the registry like this, the server emits the `global` event several times to advertise which interfaces it supports.
 Each of these globals is assigned a unique `name`, as an unsigned integer.
-The `interface` string maps to the name of the interface found in the
-protocol: `wl_display` from the XML above is an example of such a name.
+The `interface` string maps to the name of the interface found in the protocol: `wl_display` from the XML above is an example of such a name.
 The version number is also defined here &mdash; for more information about interface versioning, see appendix C.

 To bind to any of these interfaces, we use the bind request, which works similarly to the magical process by which we bound to the `wl_registry`.
 For